 In Greenville County, mediation is required in civil cases in Circuit and Family Court before the case goes to a judge or jury for final disposition.

 However, people can mediate most any dispute, even before it goes to court, in addition to Circuit Court types of cases (i.e. contact disputes, injury, etc.) and Family Court cases (property, child custody, visitation and support issues).
 The Upstate Mediation Center also mediates Magistrate Court types of disputes, family disputes, employee/employer, home owner association, property, nuisance complaints, and lawsuits under $7,500.
 Call us to find out if your dispute is good for mediation.

 Mediation usually proves less costly and time-consuming than litigation because the mediation process focuses on solutions immediately.
 The parties need not engage in lengthy court proceedings, etc. In mediation, there are are also NO attendant costs and exhibit preparation cost.
 Conflicts that may take years to resolve in court, can be resolved at a fraction of the cost through mediation.

 Yes.
 The mediation itself is confidential in that the mediator cannot be subpoenaed into Court to testify as to what was said during mediation.
 This allows the parties to openly discuss issues without threat of having this information repeated in Court.

 Click to see the Modified Child Support in South Carolina.

-The Upstate Mediation Center follows the Greenville County School system’s inclement weather policies.
+The Upstate Mediation Center follows the Greenville County Offices inclement weather policies.
 In the event of a 2 hour delay, morning mediation appointments will be postponed.
-Should schools close, morning and afternoon mediation appointments will be postponed.
+Should Greenville County Offices close, morning and afternoon mediation appointments will be postponed.
 The Upstate Mediation Center staff will arrange the rescheduling of an appointment.